Despite what you might have heard, advertising is not dead.

 - Design tools and mediums (including videos, motion graphics, or interactives)

 Anything that makes content creation easier and more accessible for your team will help you tremendously.
+You can start with these 100+ tools for content marketing.

 4) Streamline your process